notaryproject/notation/specs/commandline/verify.md

 Flags:
   -h,  --help                    help for verify
-  -o,  --output string           output format, options: 'plaintext', 'json' (default: 'plaintext') -p,  --password string         password for registry operations (default to $NOTATION_PASSWORD if not specified)
+  -p,  --password string         password for registry operations (default to $NOTATION_PASSWORD if not specified)
        --plain-http              registry access via plain HTTP
        --plugin-config strings   {key}={value} pairs that are passed as it is to a plugin, if the verification is associated with a verification plugin, refer plugin documentation to set appropriate values
-  -u,  --username string         username for registry operations (default to $NOTATION_USERNAME if not specified) -um, --user-metadata strings   user defined {key}={value} pairs that must be present in the signature for successful verification if provided
+  -u,  --username string         username for registry operations (default to $NOTATION_USERNAME if not specified) -m,  --user-metadata strings   user defined {key}={value} pairs that must be present in the signature for successful verification if provided
 ```

 ## Usage